fpc/FPCSource/rtl/README.txt

 as well as all processor architectures.
-The processor directories contain low-level routines which are required for the system unit (if they are not available in high-level language form), as well as optimized versions of the pascal generic routines (the generic routine source code is localed in the inc subdirectory).
+The processor directories contain low-level routines which are required for the system unit (if they are not available in high-level language form), as well as optimized versions of the pascal generic routines (the generic routine source code is localized in the inc subdirectory).

 Enjoy.